 At the core of the Aachen Cathedral is the original octagon that formed the chapel of Charlemagne.
 It was built between 796 and 805 and was clearly influenced by St Vitale in Ravenna – Charlemagne’s empire included Lombardy in northern Italy and he visited Ravenna in person several times.
 These influences are more obvious in the mosaics, although these are 19th-century additions and mostly not true to the original.

-At a time when most Gothic and Romanesque churches were stripped off their colorful decorations in an erroneous believe that medieval churches were bare and the color added later – the Prussians went against the trend and really add color and bling to churches.
+At a time when most Gothic and Romanesque churches were stripped off their colorful decorations in an erroneous belief that medieval churches were bare and the color added later, the Prussians went against the trend and really add color and bling to this Dom.
 The Prussian kings (and later German Emperors) were fascinated by Byzantium and this accounts for the mosaics that were added.
-It is debatable whether the mosaics ruined the church but they are at least of very high artistic value and largely in line with what were done in similar churches from the late first millennium (vide St Vitale in Ravenna and St Marco in Venice).
+It is debatable whether the mosaics ruined the church but they are at least of very high artistic value and largely in line with what was done in similar churches from the late first millennium (vide St Vitale in Ravenna and St Marco in Venice).
 The cupola had a mosaic similar to the current addition but the rest of the walls and vaulted ceilings were painted and not fitted with mosaics in the times of Charlemagne.

 Exterior of Aachen Cathedral

 The mighty Westwork (western facade) of Aachen Cathedral is clearly Carolingian and Romanesque with a few Neo-Gothic additions.
 The Carolingian westwork was somewhat altered through the centuries but the lower floors are roughly as it was in the time of Charlemagne.
 During the 19th century, many later additions were removed from the towers to bring them visually more in line with the original.
 The tower was only completed in the late 19th century.